nasa/fmdtools/examples/Examples.rst

 - `Rover Response Optimization <../examples/rover/optimization/Rover_Response_Optimization.ipynb>`_ further demonstrates the optimization of parameters over a set of fault scenarios using :class:`ProblemInterface`.

 - The support files include various implementations of the drone model.
-  - The `main rover model <../examples/rover/rover_model.py>`_ defines the functions and flows used in the analysis.
+  - `rover_model.py` defines the functions and flows used in the analysis.
-  - The `degraded rover model <../examples/rover/rover_degradation.py>`_ extends the model to include degradated states.
+  - `rover_degradation.py` extends the model to include degradated states.
-  - The `human-rover model <../examples/rover/rover_model_human.py>_` extends the model to include human faults and response.
+  - `rover_model_human.py` extends the model to include human faults and response.

 .. toctree::